-Sleeve can be increased from its base diameter up to 30% and decreased up to 70%.
-This means that our 2" sleeve can be used in a single application ranging from 0.6" to 2.6" in diameter.
+A sleeve can be increased from its base diameter up to 30% and decreased up to 70%.
+This means our 2" sleeve can be used in a single application, from 0.6" to 2.6" in diameter.

 When inflated, braided reinforcement works much like a shark's body, orienting itself to the direction of force.
-This actually strengthens its outer skin, enabling it to withstand pressure and carry load, and to tolerate damage and fatigue.
+This strengthens its outer skin, enabling it to withstand pressure, carry load, and tolerate damage and fatigue.
 If a puncture does occur, the sleeve provides a slow, controlled failure, rather than a more damaging and potentially dangerous blowup.

 Braided fiberglass, carbon fiber, and Kevlar sleeves are specialized forms of protective sleeves or sheaths made from varied materials.
 Here is an overview of each type: